 We wanted to tell you about a few of the choices that we've made along the way.

-- 99% of our garments are made using organic cotton.
+- 99% of our tees and sweatshirts are made using organic cotton.
 I once worked in TV production and development and during my time researching I saw the effects of highly toxic pesticides on workers and also the soil on which the crops are grown.
 Conventional cotton alone is responsible for 16% of all insecticides sold worldwide.
 There's another reason why we choose organic cotton; water.
 Water scarcity is one of the top ten global risks to society over the next ten years.
 Organic cotton uses significantly less water during its growing cycle.
 Our Breton tees save 84.
 2 days worth of drinking water by being grown in this way.

-- All of our garments are made according to Fair Wear Standards which means there's no discrimination, no forced child labour, workers are paid a living wage and the working conditions are safe.
+- All of our tees are made according to Fair Wear Standards which means there's no discrimination, no forced child labour, workers are paid a living wage and the working conditions are safe.
 Our centre front slogan items are printed locally, by Chris and his team.
 They're a wonderful bunch who really care about the work that they do and by being up the road it means I can pop in and say Hi; usually with brownies or cakes to say thank you for their hard work.
 Our garments that are made in Portugal are created by a family owned business that's been operating since 1991.
 60 of the 70 staff members are women, which means that your sweatshirt has been made with a whole heap of Strong Girl love.

-- Our jewellery is made using 100% Sterling Silver instead of Nickel and they are cast and finished by a wonderful team in the Birmingham Jewellery Quarter.
+- Our jewellery is made using 100% Sterling Silver instead of nickel and they are cast and finished by a wonderful team in the Birmingham Jewellery Quarter.

 - Where we wrap our orders up in our branded tissue paper.
 All of the ink used is soy-based and the tissue is acid free and FSC Certified.
 With every new batch of tissue paper that arrives, we plant a tree in Brazil.